Black Panther: Wakanda Forever: Plot

 T'Challa, king of Wakanda, is suffering from a terminal illness which his sister Shuri believes can be cured by the "heart-shaped herb".
 Shuri attempts to synthetically recreate the herb after it was burned by Erik "Killmonger" Stevens, (Note: As depicted in Black Panther (2018)) but fails to do so before T'Challa dies.

 A year later, Wakanda faces pressure from other nations to share their vibranium, with attempts to steal it by force.
 Queen Ramonda urges Shuri to continue her herb research to create a new Black Panther, but Shuri refuses, believing the Black Panther is no longer needed.
 In the Atlantic, a U.S. expedition team uses a vibranium detector to find a deposit underwater, but a group of blue-skinned, water-breathing superhumans led by Namor kills them.
 The CIA suspects Wakanda's involvement.
 Namor confronts Ramonda and Shuri after bypassing Wakanda's security.
 He blames Wakanda for the vibranium race and gives them an ultimatum: hand over the scientist who created the detector or he will attack Wakanda.

 Shuri and Okoye learn from CIA agent Everett K. Ross that the scientist is MIT student Riri Williams.
 They confront her at the university before being pursued by the FBI and Namor's warriors, who defeat Okoye and take Shuri and Williams underwater to meet Namor.
-Angered by Okoye's failure to protect Shuri, Ramonda strips her of her title as general of the Dora Milaje and seeks out Nakia, who has been living in Haiti since The Blip.
+Angered by Okoye's failure to protect Shuri, Ramonda strips her of her title as general of the Dora Milaje and seeks out Nakia, who has been living in Haiti since the Blip.
 (Note: As depicted in Avengers: Infinity War (2018)) Namor shows Shuri his vibranium-rich underwater kingdom of Talokan, protected for centuries from the surface world.
 Bitter at the surface world for the slavery and genocide of his people, Namor proposes an alliance with Wakanda against the rest of the world, threatening destruction if they refuse.
-Nakia helps Shuri and Williams escape, accidentally killing two Talokanil guards.
+Nakia helps Shuri and Williams escape, killing two Talokanil guards.
 Namor retaliates with an attack on Wakanda, during which Ramonda drowns while saving Williams.
 Namor vows to return with his army, and Wakanda's citizens relocate to the Jabari mountains for their safety.
 Meanwhile, Ross is arrested by his ex-wife, CIA director Valentina Allegra de Fontaine, for secretly exchanging classified intelligence with Wakandans.